-Career Connects is an online platform where you can view and apply for internship positions.
+Career Connects is an online platform where you can view and apply for co-op positions.
 To access Career Connects, visit careerconnects.msvu.ca.
 Be sure to review the student user guide located on the co-op website (msvu.ca/co-op) for a more detailed overview on how to use Career Connects.

-Internship Terms and Conditions
+Co-op Terms and Conditions